 They both deserve to be ecstatic.
 After all, owning a piece of the global economy has paid off big for both of them.
 On the other hand, the results may seem a little bit surprising.
 Megan invested a third of what Jeffrey invested ($40,000 vs. $120,000), while receiving the same rate of return (10% per year); however, she ended up earning nearly $500,000 more than him over the years.
 How could this be possible?

 By beginning a decade earlier, Megan gave her money more time to grow, and was greatly rewarded for it.

-It is important to note that the market is volatile, and a consistent exact 10% return every year is purely a hypothetical for this example.
-It does, however, clearly show how investing money as early as possible gives it the most time to grow via compound returns.
+It is important to note that the market is volatile, and a consistent exact 10% return every year is purely hypothetical for this example.
+It does, however, clearly show that investing money as early as possible gives it the most time to grow via compound returns.

 You may not have much money to invest right away.
 Luckily, it has never been easier to begin investing with a very small amount of money.
 Investing can not only lead to large returns, but it can also be a very empowering experience.
 After all, the stock market is the most passive wealth builder in the world.
 It can give you the power to stop trading your time for money, and that allows people to spend their time doing whatever they want.

 Maybe you want to spend more time with your family and less time at the office.

 Maybe you want to travel and see the world.

 Maybe you want to start a business, or write a book, learn to cook, go dancing in the rain.

 Whatever you want to do, you can build something to help you get there.
 Building toward your goals can, and absolutely should, make you feel good!